Parking: On-street parking

 Cars parked on the sidewalk in Moscow.

 On-street parking can come in the form of curbside or central parking.

 Curbside parking may be parallel, angled or perpendicular parking.
-Parallel parking is often considered a complicated maneuver for drivers, however uses the least road width.
+Parallel parking is often considered a complicated maneuver for drivers; however uses the least road width.

 On-street parking can act as inexpensive traffic calming by reducing the effective width of the street.

 On-street parking may be restricted for a number of reasons.
-Restrictions could include waiting prohibitions, which ban parking in certain areas; time restrictions; requirements to pay, e.g. at a parking meter or using a pay by phone facility, or a permit zone, restricting parking to permit holders – often residents – only.
+Restrictions could include waiting prohibitions, which ban parking in certain areas; time restrictions; requirements to pay, e.g., at a parking meter or using a pay by phone facility, or a permit zone, restricting parking to permit holders – often residents – only.
 Parking restrictions may be applied across a whole zone using a controlled parking zone or similar.

 On-street parking is often criticised for being a bad use of high-value public space, especially where parking is free.
 In some cities, authorities have replaced parking spaces with Parklets.

 Parking lots and garages

 Parking lots (or car parks) generally come in either a structured or surface regime.

-Structured regimes are buildings in which vehicles can be parked, including multi-storey parking garages, underground parking or a hybrid of the two.
+Structured regimes are buildings in which vehicles can be parked, including multi-storey parking garages, underground parking, or a hybrid of the two.
 Such structures may be incorporated into a wider structure.

 In the U.S., after the first public parking garage for motor vehicles was opened in Boston, May 24, 1898, livery stables in urban centers began to be converted into garages.
 In cities of the Eastern US, many former livery stables, with lifts for carriages, continue to operate as garages today.

 Surface regimes involve using a clear lot to provide a single level of parking.
 This may be a stand-alone car park or located around a building.

 There is a wide international vocabulary for multi-storey parking garages.
-In the Midwestern United States, they are known as parking ramp.
+In the Midwestern United States, they are known as parking ramps.
 In the United Kingdom, they are known as multi-storey car parks.
 In the Western US, they are called parking structures.
 In New Zealand, they are known as parking buildings.
 In Canada and South Africa, they are known as parkades.